Walter Conway: Early life

+Adult life

 On 19 December 1898, Conway married Mary Elizabeth Morgan from Tredegar, who was three years his junior.
-His 'rank or profession' was 'coal miner'.
+The entry for his 'Rank or profession' in their marriage certificate was 'coal miner'.
 They lived in Glyn Terrace, Tredegar.
-The couple had three daughters and one son.
-The eldest was Catherine Ann, who was born c.1900.
+The couple had four children, three daughters and one son.
+The eldest child was Catherine Ann, who was born c.1900.
 The next eldest was Christina, who was born c.1902.
 The next eldest was Mary Elizabeth, who was born c.1904.
 The son died in the late 1980s.
 Catherine died when she was a young married woman.
-She is buried in what was then the new part of Cefn Golau Cemetery, Tredegar.
+She is buried in the new part of Cefn Golau Cemetery, Tredegar.

-Conway became a mentor and teacher to the teenage Aneurin Bevan, like him a resident of Tredegar.
-Also, he helped Bevan to manage his stutter.
-The Medical Society was already employing doctors under its Medical Supertendant, but it went on to open offices and a dentists and a central surgery.
+Conway became a mentor and teacher to the teenage Aneurin Bevan, who like him was a resident of Tredegar.
+He also helped Bevan to manage his stutter.
+The Medical Society was already employing doctors under its Medical Superintendent, but it went on to open offices and a dentists and a central surgery.

 During the winter of 1920–1921, Conway, Bevan and other friends formed the Query Club, which was a radical debating society.

 Conway was a devout and very active Presbyterian.
-According to Bryant (1998), he was a deacon of his local chapel, where he and his family attended three services on Sundays.
-A photograph of a class of the Chapel Sunday school seen in Tredegar Museum shows him in the centre, doubtless as the teacher.
+He was a deacon of Park Place Presbyterian Church, where he and his family attended three services on Sundays.
+A photograph of a class of the Church Sunday School seen in Tredegar Museum shows him in the centre, doubtless as the teacher.